New York, New York

 Thursday - Saturday 10:30 am - 10 pm

-Bold modern contemporary art that engages all ages, now in a gorgeous new building with a stunning view of the Hudson River.
+See bold, often interactive modern contemporary art in a gorgeous modern building with a stunning view of the Hudson River.

 $: $22, $18/students & seniors, free/kids under 18

 Annual Memberships: $85+.
 Includes two guest passes and invitations to the members-only evening receptions.
 Can be customized to either 'Family' for discounts on kids' activities or 'Social' for more nights out for Mommy.

 Favorite Spots: Ramble up and down the outdoor stairs on the terrace with a view.